 SM: I know.
 I never say that to you

-CK: Sarah said brilliant.
+CK: Sara said brilliant.
 Yeah.
 Tahini will be great, but just make sure you know, obviously, they don't have a full nut allergy.
 Yeah, but that's what I would use, and I think it would actually taste better.
 It's a more interesting, complex flavor.
 Tala, thank you so much for calling.
 Hopefully that’s helpful.

 Caller: Thank you.
 Thanks for your help thank you